 Common Japanese Mistakes: Using 気を付けて (Ki o Tsukete)

-Meaning of 気を付けて (Ki o Tsukete)
+What does 気を付けて (Ki o Tsukete) Mean?

 Have you ever heard of this Japanese expression before?
 When learning foreign languages, some nuances can often get lost when we try to translate a certain word or phrase into our native language.
 We found out that one of the common mistakes made in Japanese is related to the usage of the expression “気を付けて (Ki o Tsukete)”.